meet

 nicole

 As a teen, that meant diving headfirst into art – sketching human forms and painting emotional landscapes that words couldn’t reach.
-In college, it meant studying psychology to feed my practical mind, then spending a year in a meditation ashram to explore mystery, presence, and the depths of human potential.
+In college, it meant studying psychology to feed my practical mind, then spending a year in a meditation ashram to explore mystery, presence, and yogic discipline.

 But nothing cracked me open like becoming a mother.

-Parenting was the most profound portal into personal transformation I’d ever entered – more intense than psychology, and more humbling than meditation.
-I was flooded with fierce love and fear, and I became determined to heal the old wounds that distorted my ability to show up fully for my child.
+Parenting was the most profound portal into personal transformation I’d ever entered – more informative than psychology, and more humbling than meditation.
+I was flooded with both love and fear, and I became determined to heal the old wounds that distorted my ability to show up fully for my child.

-That commitment led me to four years of intensive training in Hakomi Therapy (a mindfulness-based, somatic approach to trauma and attachment healing).
+That commitment led me to three years of intensive training in Hakomi Therapy (a mindfulness-based, somatic approach to psychotherapy).
 I also studied the needs of adolescents, particularly those who are neurodivergent, misunderstood, and struggling in a world not built for them.
 And my greatest neurodiversity and parenting teacher turned out to be my very own son.

-He is brilliant, creative, and profoundly PDA-Autistic.
+He is brilliant, creative, and PDA-Autistic.
 Parenting him meant stepping off the mainstream path and forging our own.
 It demanded intuition, humility, curiosity, and the courage to trust myself (and him) completely.
-Supporting his nervous system and honoring his way of being became not just my mission as a parent, but my calling as a coach.
+Supporting his nervous system and honoring his way of being evolved from a parenting mission to one of a coach.

 Today, I help families, especially those raising neurospicy kids, reimagine what support can look like.
 I help parents step out of survival mode and into conscious leadership, rooted in connection, trust, and alignment.
-I guide teens to develop executive function skills that are built on self-knowledge, not shame.
+I guide teens in developing executive function skills built on self-knowledge, not shame.

 A FEW TIDBITS about nicole